HanaokaYuzu/Gemini-API/README.md

 ### Generate contents from image

 Gemini supports image recognition and generating contents from images.
-Optionally, you can pass images in a list of file data in `bytes` or their paths in `str` to `GeminiClient.generate_content` together with text prompt.
+Optionally, you can pass images in a list of file data in `bytes` or their paths in `str` or `pathlib.Path` to `GeminiClient.generate_content` together with text prompt.

 ```python
 async def main():